iomete/iom-docs/blog/2022-07-27-the-data-cloud-is-greedy.md

 image: /img/blog/2022-07-27-the-data-cloud-is-greedy/thumb.png
 # featured_blog: true
 # featured_content: In this post we share our Hate List. four observations around the customer and value proposition of "The Data Cloud" (the establishment) and how we've used these observations to engineer our own value and customer proposition.
+description: In this post we explained why we believe "The Data Cloud" - a reference to the establishment in our industry - is greedy by sharing our hate list.
 ---

 <head>